Masao-Taketani/GameNGen/README.md

 ## To Do
 - [x] Set `MOVE_LEFT` and `MOVE_RIGHT` as independent actions
+- [x] Add no-op action to the action space
 - [x] Enable distributed training
 - [ ] Implement playable generative environments
 - [x] Try using the original settings